coreyacl/DataViz/README.md

 will return the percentage of male mechanical engineers.

 #### Creating Graphs
-To generate all the graphs for one particular occupation, on the bottom of the file graphs.py, type the following:
+If there is a change in data and you have to update all the graphs for occupations, on the bottom of the file graphs.py, type the following:
 ```
 create_graphs(job)
 ```